-- The applicant must provide the required personal and business details - The business plans, budgets and cash flow forecasts to support the loan application and to substantiate the loan amount required must be supplied.
+- Contact the relationship manager in the area, or a branch to discuss with a business manager. - The applicant must provide the required personal and business details - The business plans, budgets and cash flow forecasts to support the loan application and to substantiate the loan amount required must be supplied.

-An applicant can visit the nearest First National Bank branch where an agricultural executive or advisor will assist with applying for your product of choice.
+An applicant can visit the nearest First National Bank branch where a business manager can will assist with applying for your product of choice.
+Alternative you can contact a relationship manager to discuss and assist with an application.